abpframework/abp/docs/en/CLI.md

         * `--separate-identity-server`: Separates the identity server application from the API host application.
 If not specified, you will have a single endpoint in the server side.
       * `blazor`: Blazor.
 There are some additional options for this template:
         * `--separate-identity-server`: Separates the identity server application from the API host application.
 If not specified, you will have a single endpoint in the server side.
+      * `blazor-server`: Blazor-Server.
+There are some additional options for this template:
+        * `--separate-identity-server`: Separates the identity server application from the API host application.
+If not specified, you will have a single endpoint in the server side.
       * `none`: Without UI.
 There are some additional options for this template:
         * `--separate-identity-server`: Separates the identity server application from the API host application.
 If not specified, you will have a single endpoint in the server side.
     * `--mobile` or `-m`: Specifies the mobile application framework.
 If not specified, no mobile application will be created.
 Available options: